 Types of Vehicle Failures that Commonly Lead to Accidents

-When a commercial vehicle is not properly maintained and is involved in an accident that causes death or injury, the owner is most often held responsible for damages.
-If an owner knew that their vehicle had issues that were not having fixed, then they can be directly liable, but if they took a vehicle to get fixed and it was not done properly by a mechanic, then the repair shop or the mechanic who incorrectly fixed the vehicle, whether intentional or not, can be held liable for the damages.
+Although most situations where a vehicle’s mechanical failure causes an accident relieves the driver of all liability, there are situations where the driver can still be held liable for the crash.
+If a commercial vehicle is not properly maintained and is involved in an accident that causes death or injury, the owner is most often held responsible for damages caused as a result.
+If an owner knew that their vehicle had issues that they were not having fixed, then they could be held directly liable, but if they took a vehicle to get fixed and it was not done properly by a mechanic, then the repair shop or the mechanic who incorrectly fixed the vehicle, whether intentional or not, could be held liable for the damages.
+If a vehicle owner does their own maintenance or repairs, then they are liable for making sure the parts that are put into the vehicle are safe to use and that they are installed properly.

 Sometimes, tires can receive critical damage that they do not show for miles until they give out.
 Under certain conditions such as high speeds, high ambient temperatures, or under heavy load, a previously damaged tire may not be able to sustain under the increased stress caused by these conditions.